 Courses in the natural sciences are those which examine the physical universe, its life forms, and its natural phenomena.
-To satisfy the general Eeducation requirement in Natural Sciences, a course shall be designed to help the student develop an appreciation and understanding of the scientific methods, and encourage an understanding of the relationship between science and other human activities.
+To satisfy the general education requirement in Natural Natural Sciencessciences, a course shall be designed to help the student develop an appreciation and understanding of the scientific methods, and encourage an understanding of the relationship between science and other human activities.
+This category would include introductory or integrative courses in astronomy, biology, chemistry, general physical science, geology, meteorology, oceanography, physical geography, physical anthropology, physics, and other scientific disciplines.